lfost42/Data-Generator/README.md

 5. Set up testing scripts:

-In the `progmainram` folder, modify `config.py` in your VS Code or other IDE to verify which methods and variables are required for this test.
+In the `main` folder, modify `config.py` in your VS Code or other IDE to verify which methods and variables are required for this test.

 6. Run `main`: